koenrane/KR-new-site/content/design.md

 > I exported my content using [this query](https://github.com/alexander-turner/TurnTrout.com/blob/import/scripts/graphiql.txt).
 After downloading the JSON, I ran [`process_json.cjs`](https://github.com/alexander-turner/TurnTrout.com/blob/import/scripts/process_json.cjs) to use [`turndown`](https://github.com/mixmark-io/turndown) to convert the raw HTML to (properly processed) Markdown.
 Finally, I [preprocessed the Markdown files.](https://github.com/alexander-turner/TurnTrout.com/blob/import/scripts/md_processing_single.py)

 # Archiving and dependencies
 This site is hosted by [Cloudflare](https://www.cloudflare.com/).
 The site is set up to have few external dependencies.
 In nearly all cases, I host scripts, stylesheets, and media assets on my CDN.
-If the rest of the Web went down (besides Cloudflare), `turntrout.com` would look nearly the same.[^archive]
+If the rest of the Web went down (besides Cloudflare), `turntrout.com` would look nearly the same.[^archive] Furthermore, minimizing embeds (e.g. `<iframe>`s) will minimize the number of invasive tracking cookies.[^video]

+[^video]: To avoid YouTube tracking cookies, I even self-host [AI presidents discuss AI alignment agendas](/alignment-tier-list).

 [^archive]: Examples of content which is not hosted on my website: There are several `<iframe>` embeds (e.g. Google forms and such).
 I also use the privacy-friendlier [`umami.is`](https://umami.is/) analytics service - the script is loaded from their site.